jonathanByersBetterbytes/jonathanByersBetterbytes/README.md

-Previously a Morgan Stanley Full-Stack Software Engineer, currently at 100Devs.
-I am motivated by the power of technology as a tool for positive change, with a background in Wealth Management.
+Previously a Full-Stack Software Engineer at Morgan Stanley, I now work with 100Devs.
+Motivated by the power of technology as a tool for positive change.
+Background in building custom reporting apps for Wealth Management.
 <!---
 jonathanByersBetterbytes/jonathanByersBetterbytes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.